fsbolero/website/src/Website/docs/Remoting.md

 ## Defining on the server side

-On the server side, Bolero.Remoting is registered as a service and added as ASP.NET Core middleware.
+On the server side, Bolero.Remoting is registered as a service and added as ASP.NET Core routing endpoint.
 There are several ways to do so.

+> Note: Until version 0.21, Bolero.Remoting was registered as an ASP.NET Core middleware.
+> That usage still works, but it is considered obsolete, and it is advised to switch to endpoint routing as explained [in the upgrade guide](https://fsbolero.io/docs/Upgrade#from-v0.21-to-v0.22).

 ### A simple service